Is Chicago a GREEN City?

 Sustainable Development Division of Chicago

-The city of Chicago has initiated a Sustainable Development Division (SDD) to address sustainability concerns in the development of buildings in Chicago.
+The city of Chicago has initiated a Sustainable Development Division (SDD) to address sustainability concerns in the development of Chicago.

-These Chicago efforts in green building illustrate the success of Chicago Sustainability themes - substantially developing energy efficient buildings, and the retrofitting of buildings in Chicago to be LEED and Energy Star certified- and Chicago Solar Express, as well as the widespread development of renewable energy to power buildings throughout Chicago, illustrates more Sustainability themes - clean energy & energy efficiency.
+These efforts of Chicago in green building illustrate the success of Chicago Sustainability themes - substantially developing energy efficient buildings, and retrofitting buildings in Chicago to be LEED and Energy Star certified.
+Chicago Solar Express, as well as the widespread development of electricity & renewable energy to power buildings throughout Chicago, illustrates more Sustainability themes - clean energy & energy efficiency.
 Waste Management is yet another Sustainability theme in which the city of Chicago excels.